4D Relationship breakdown and re-partnering

 A multi-faceted approach was taken to developing KIN-ections; it is informed by case reviews, staff wisdom, and most significantly a co-design process with the Indigenous Advisor in the FRC.
 In this process, a number of key findings were identified and used as a platform for moulding the service model:

-- Those who identified family violence suggested a risk for extended family as well as the immediate
+- Those who identified family violence suggested a risk for extended family as well as immediate family.

 - There was also a strong linkage between current concern about capacity to parent and a history of violence.